Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Display feature layers/README.md

     ii.
 Create an `AGSFeatureLayer` with the feature table.
 3. Load a feature layer with a portal item.
     i.
 Create an `AGSPortalItem` with the portal and item ID.
     ii.
-Create an `AGSFeatureLayer` with the portal item and layer ID.
+Create an `AGSFeatureLayer` with the portal item and with or without the layer ID.
 4. Load a feature layer with a geodatabase.
     i.
 Instantiate and load an `AGSGeodatabase` using the file name.
     ii.
 Get the feature table from the geodatabase with the feature table's name.